 This article explains how to understand your Session Unit usage displayed in your Usage and History Dashboard.
 The Session rate card in this article will help you determine how many Session Units your tests will consume.
 For further guidance on managing Session Units when planning your tests, check out our course on Managing and Using Your Flexible Usage-Based Plan.

-What does the Session Rate Card show?
+What is the Session Rate Card?

-The value of the SU is calculated per session, and the rate varies by the test type and length, as well as how the participant is recruited.
+The value of the SU is calculated per session, and the rate varies by the test type and length, as well as session type (or, how the participant was recruited).
 After launching a test, each session that a participant completes consumes a specific number of SUs.

 - If you launch a Quick Answer test with 6 participants from the UserTesting Panel, that test is 60 SUs.

-- If you launch a 60-minute Live Conversation with 5 participants from My Panel, that test is 100 SUs.
+- If you launch a 60-minute Live Conversation with 5 participants from My Panel, that test is 70 SUs.